pnwairfire/fera-landfiredisturbance/README.md

     * insects

-3. The run_landfire directory contains scripts to wrap the disturbance scripts and produce the "disturbed" fuelbeds
+3. The run_landfire directory contains scripts to wrap the disturbance scripts and

+    * produce the "disturbed" fuelbeds

+    * run FCCS on the generated fuelbeds

+    * create the 3 deliverable files (consume_loadings.csv, fofem-like input file, subset of FCCS summary file)

 ### Top level Landfire directory structure and components